mattxwang/qwerhacks-21-workshops/firebase/with-react/README.md

 The main focus of this workshop is using the `useEffect` hook to allow for Firestore operations as "side effects", and reconfiguring the state in the `App` component to rely completely on Cloud Firestore.

 This file is broken up into several pieces, but the content is all filmed in one-shot.
+[Here's the video, if you want to follow along!](https://www.youtube.com/watch?v=gSlGbgk54sM)

 ## Table of Contents